Things founders probably ought to know about venture capital.

 #40 Nobody likes to hear their baby is ugly

-Sometimes it falls to a VC to tell you your baby is ugly.
+Sometimes a VC has to tell you your baby is ugly.

 Is the founder humble enough to withstand criticism, to accept guidance and direction, to listen?
 VCs don’t typically need or want to run the show.
 But if you’re driving off a cliff, they want to know whether it will do any good to tell you so.